infotheorychalmers/mac_capacity_bounds/README.md

 Compiling
 ---------
-Inorder to compile the code for each bound
+In order to compile the code implementin each bound each bound
- * cd to the specific directory.
+ * move to the specific directory.
- * cd inside to the 'build' directory and run
+ * move inside 'build' directory and run
 ```
 	make all
 ```